-Following on from the Royal Wedding last year and the hype that it created, top wedding planners are predicting these five big trends for weddings in 2019 and beyond:
+Following on from the Royal Wedding last year and the hype that it created, top wedding planners are predicting these six big trends for weddings in 2019 and beyond:

 - Throw out the rule book: Apparently the new rule is that there are no rules, think mismatched bridesmaid dresses, couples changing up who walks down the aisle and non-traditional bridal gowns.
 Even mixing up the wedding style with food trucks or picnic style weddings.

 - Meaningful bonbonnieres: Forget personalised stubby coolers and key rings, couples are moving toward providing more meaningful keepsakes, from hand-written notes to making a donation to a local charity in the guest’s honour.
 Even a mini succulent plant is a great option, adding greenery to the table as well as being a keepsake.

 - Changing up the bridal party: Mixed and untraditional wedding parties are the way of the future.
 Gone are the days of equal numbers of bridesmaids and groomsmen, instead there will be a mix of genders on either side or quite often, no bridal party at all.

 - Mixing up the menu: More personalised menus to cater for the changing palate of guests, with far more vegan and vegetarian options on offer.
 Many brides and grooms are opting for share dishes and banquets as opposed to traditional alternate drop mains.
 Sweets tables over dessert are also popular.

 - Get personal: Hire vendors that not only suit your aesthetic and your budget but connect with you on a personal level, make sure they’re a good personality fit and someone you’d be happy spending time with for several months in the lead up to planning one of the biggest days of your life.